 L-Type Matrix Chart is the most basic and widely used matrix chart to compare only two data sets.
-It is a form of upside-down L.
+It is in the shape of an upside-down L.

 When You Would Use an L-Type Matrix Chart

-L-Type Matrix chart is a two-dimensional table (one element on the X-axis and another on Y-axis) used to compare only two sets of data or compare relationships within one group.
+An L-Type Matrix chart is a two-dimensional table (one element on the X-axis and another on the Y-axis) used to compare only two data sets or relationships within one group.

 How to Make an L-Type Matrix Diagram

-The elements of the one data set place on the left side of the table while the other data set elements listed on the top row of the table.
-Use symbols to easily visualize and also indicate the strength of the relationship between the elements in the intersecting cells.
+The elements of the one data set are placed on the left side of the table, while the other elements are listed on the top row.
+Use symbols to easily visualize the data and also to indicate the strength of the relationship between the elements in the intersecting cells.

 Example of Using an L-Type Matrix Chart